RainbowMiner/RainbowMiner/README.md

 This example will focus mining operations to pool Ethermine, comparing this pool's profitability of ETH and ZEC, only.
 No other pool will be mined.

+#### Allow mining algorithm when pool hashrate equals to 0

+All pool modules contain a check for an algorithm hashrate to be greater than 0.
+If you want to mine a special currency, even if you are the only miner (e.g. solo mining on BsodSolo), set field "AllowZero" to "1":

+Example:

+    "BsodSolo": {
+        "SUQA": "<YOUR_SUQA_ADDRESS>",
+        "Worker": "$WorkerName",
+        "FocusWallet": "SUQA",
+        "AllowZero": "1"
+    }

 ### Config\miners.config.txt

 Each miner can be configured by it's own section, in the miners.config.txt